csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

   On the second revision, we start to test out these functionalities that are developed, this help us to find issues that are not thought of by ourselves.

   At the end, we set all the css styling to unify the look of our webpage and deploy the website to cloud.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Describe your overall deployment process from writing code to viewing a live application
- * What deployment tool(s) are you using?
-And how?
- * Don't forget to **briefly justify why** you chose this workflow or particular aspects of it!
 ​
  ## Licenses